Upgrades to the rail network

 Most of the proposed works will occur in the railway corridor where railway work does not require planning approval.
 However, there are a number of heritage and environmental overlays along the rail corridors where a planning permit is required for the proposed works.

-Rail Projects Victoria intends to request the Minister for Planning approve a Planning Scheme Amendment and supporting documentation to facilitate these works.
+The Minister for Planning has approved a Planning Scheme Amendment and supporting documentation to facilitate these works.